pal-foldesi/squarefall/README.md

 ## Running locally

-Clone the repository and use e.g. [http-server](https://www.npmjs.com/package/http-server) to serve the game files, then view the output in a browser.
+Clone the repository and use e.g. [http-server](https://www.npmjs.com/package/http-server) to serve the content of the ```./src``` folder, then view the output in a browser.

 ## Supported browsers